 Make sure you have plenty of room when you’re starting out so that you don’t get in the way of other water users.
 You want to build confidence and have plenty of space to practise getting on and off the board, falling, turning etc without worrying about others around you.

 Paddle blades are spoon-shaped and while it may seem counter-intuitive, the right way is to hold the paddle with the back of the ‘spoon’ facing the front.
 If you’re paddling on the left side, place your right hand on the top of the paddle with your left one below it, about shoulder-width apart and keep your top arm straight.
 Do the opposite when you’re paddling on the right side.
 Submerge your entire paddle blade in the water and take short, strong strokes – about four or five each side.

 Stand-up paddleboarding is one of the most beginner-friendly watersports around, and Perth has some of the most perfect places for getting started.
-If you want some more info on where to surf in Perth and how to go about it, visit www.standupsurfshop.com.au and chat to one of their friendly and experienced professionals.
+If you want some more info on where to SUP in Perth and how to go about it, come into the shop and chat to one of our friendly staff members.